 This course is designed to be an introductory course in food science and meal preparation.
-It introduces basic concepts necessary to the Family and Consumer Science Education major, the Culinary Arts major, and the Food Science major.
+It introduces basic concepts necessary to the Family and Consumer Science Education major, the Culinary Arts major, and the Food Science Major.
 It is also appropriate for any student interested in the field.
-Students must also register for HFST 1245.
+The lecture session includes a lab component.